Free Google Reviews Tool (Surprisingly Fast & Easy)

 Your message is important, so make sure you thank them for doing business with you in the past.
 Tell them how important their feedback is to your business.

 You can often double your conversion rate (and your number of reviews) if you send out at least two follow-ups after your initial message.

 All of these MUST DO processes (like pre-screening and following up) may seem time consuming, but they can be automated.
 If you choose to automate your process you can play the numbers game without taking too much of your time on manual effort.

-Our web app can help with engaging and pre-screening customers, send out your review links to those who are likely to leave a high star rating review and follow-up on those who don’t respond or leave a review.
+Our Google review management tool can help with engaging and pre-screening customers, send out your review links to those who are likely to leave a high star rating review and follow-up on those who don’t respond or leave a review.